gardehal/python-playlist/README.md

 - tests for core functions like fetch and play?
 - reset doesn't work, not resetting sources
 - restore/add source, have to check on deleted
-- rename queuestream to stream, streamsource to source